Chapter 6 Paths and projects

 6.1 File paths

 Think of a file path like a map or set of directions to a location.
-If you wanted to tell someone where your favorite restaurant is, you’d give them directions from a common starting point, like a bus stop or a well-known landmark.
+If you wanted to tell someone where your favourite restaurant is, you’d give them directions from a common starting point, like a bus stop or a well-known landmark.
 Similarly, a file path gives R the directions it needs to find a file on your computer.

 Files on a computer are stored in hierarchical folders (also known as directories).
 On a Mac you can use the Finder program to navigate these folders while on a Windows machine you can use Windows Explorer.